hvoecking/media-scraper/README.md

 Run
 ===

-Run this code with python2!
+Run this code with python3, the .bak file is built for python2

-This code is not compatible with python3 (mainly because I had issues with the cookielib and didn't bother to waste too much time dealing with them).
+- currently only tested on Linux

 License
 =======